 Prue received a number of awards during her career, including five Australian Wool Board Awards, three David Jones Awards for Fashion Excellence and four Fashion Industry of Australia Lyrebird Awards, as well as receiving an OBE in 1982.

 After closing her business in the late 1980s, she now works as a professional artist.
-In 1994, she donated her archives jointly to Museum Victoria and the Frances Burke Textile Resource Centre (now the Design Archive) at RMIT University.
+In 1994, she donated her collection jointly to Museums Victoria and the Frances Burke Textile Resource Centre at RMIT University - now the RMIT Design Archives.